 - 1.)
 Please print and complete this form with Official Representative Signature. - 2.)
-Please fax or email completed form to Cheryl Lowery @ 309-663-7479 (clowery@ihsa.org). - 3.)
-From this form, an invoice will be generated and emailed back to the school email address supplied
+Please email completed form to Cheryl Lowery @ (clowery@ihsa.org). - 3.)
+From this form, an invoice will be generated and emailed back to the school email address supplied. - 4.)
+From the Invoice, mail invoice to the awards company with payment for awards

-This form is to be used only if the school is purchasing awards for one of the following reasons (check one):
+This form is to be used only if the school us purchasing awards for one of the following reasons (Check one)

-Team Roster Exceeds the number allowed in the T&C's Coop School
+Team Roster Exceeds the number allowed in the T&C's Coop School Dual Campus Lost-Replacement

-Dual Campus Lost-Replacement Broken-Replacement State Awards: Music Sweepstakes
+Broken-Replacement State Awards: Music Sweepstakes

-Sport or Activity: Place: Year: Qty.: Place:
+Sport or Activity: Place:

 Gender: Girls Boys Co-Ed

 Classification:

 1A 2A 3A 4A 5A 6A 7A 8A No Classification

 A MUSIC SWEEPSTAKES ONLY (Indicate Classification: AA, A, B, C, D)

-Level of Competition: Regional Sectional Super-Sectional State
+Level of Competition:

 1-5 (\$6.00) 6-12 (\$9.00) 13-24 (\$12.00) 25-above (\$14.00)

 Type of Award:

-Team Plaque Badminton Gold Shuttlecock and/or Riser Team Trophy Laser Trophy Plate
+Team Plaque Badminton Gold Shuttlecock and/or Riser

-Medal/Medallion Replacement Trophy Plate w/o lasering Sweepstakes Medallion Bat, Tennis, Golf Club Replacement
+Team Trophy Laser Trophy Plate Medal/Medallion Replacement Trophy Plate w/o lasering

+Sweepstakes Medallion Bat, Tennis, Golf Club Replacement

 Ind.
-Event Medals (indicate Event name):

-Speech: IE, etc.)
+Event Medals (indicate Event name): (ie: Pole Vault, Long Jump, Diving, 100-yd.
+Butterfly, Single, Doubles, 102lb., Speech: IE, etc.)

 Ordered By (Print):

 Job Title: Principal A.D.
 Off.
 Rep. Coach

 School Name:

 School Address:

 City, Zip:

 Phone Number:

 Email Address:

 Official Representative Name (Printed):

 Official Representative Signature: